-- (1) An occupier of premises commits an offence if: - a licence has been granted subject to conditions in respect of the premises; and - a condition of the licence is contravened.
+- (1) An occupier of premises commits an offence if: - (a) a licence has been granted subject to conditions in respect of the premises; and - (b) a condition of the licence is contravened by the occupier.

 - (2) An offence against clause (1) is an offence of strict liability. - (3) It is a defence to a prosecution for an offence against clause (1) if the defendant has a reasonable excuse.